ambrishchaurasia/cricketgame/README.md

 LE4VE 🏏🎮

 LE4VE is a fun browser-based JavaScript game inspired by cricket.
-The name comes from the idea of a batsman — like Virat Kohli (VK) — carefully leaving the 4th stump ball that’s coming at him.
+The name comes from a fun idea of VK carefully leaving the 4th stump ball that’s coming at him.
 Just like in cricket, the challenge is all about timing, judgment, and survival.

 🔗 Play Now